alimdebilou01/pic16-interfacing-/README.md

 # pic16-interfacing
-this project illustrates the use of interrupts on a pic16 the source code provided war writtin on the MIKROC for pic ide this project can be easily simulated on proteus for interaction
+This project illustrates the use of interrupts on a pic16, the source code provided was writtin on the MIKROC for pic ide.
+This project can be easily simulated on proteus for interaction